 » Better control of post-operative astigmatism particularly when large diameter grafts used.

-» Irregular astigmatism less common than PK but still possible
+» Irregular astigmatism far less common than PK but still possible

 » Technically challenging